simonmichael/hledger/site/download.md

 cabal users may find the `cabal-install.sh` or `cabal.project` files useful.

-See the troubleshooting, PATH, and test tips [above](#b).
+The --version output of development builds has a .99 suffix meaning "dev".
-Note development builds will have a .99 suffix (eg 1.13.99 means "1.14-dev").
+So 1.14.99 means "1.15-dev", ie the in-development version of 1.15.